Skip to content

 Low-income weatherization programs

-Federal IRA tax credits
+Federal energy tax credits

-PG&E and other utility rebate programs
+Fire-hardening and other state programs

-PACE financing — not a grant
+PACE financing is a loan, not a grant

 Real California programs vs. marketing claims